Religion in the United States: some government resources

 Tax Exemption.
 Debate about whether religious denominations should receive public financial support, opens a new window goes back to colonial times.
 Arguments in favor emphasized the benefit of churches to society as keepers of morality.
 Those against cautioned that pursuit of government support would lead to corruption of those churches.

 Churches are automatically exempt from federal, state and local taxes, as their work is considered a charity.
-This is a concept that goes back to the 17th century concept of society succumbing to lawlessness and immorality without the stabilizing effect of churches.
+In part, this is a concept that goes back to the 17th century European concept of society succumbing to lawlessness and immorality without the stabilizing effect of churches.
+Also in a time before government-sponsored social welfare programs, churches served as a lifeline to the poor for food and medical care.
 Today, many religious organizations provide significant social assistance programs besides getting people in the door on holy days.
 For IRS purposes, opens a new window, they must refrain from political action and money may not be used for private interests.

 Census.
 Another issue has been whether the decennial (every ten years) census should count citizens' religion, opens a new window.
 The census did ask about religion starting in the 1850s, but it did not ask individuals to provide this information, instead obtaining it from heads of religious establishments.
 In 1906 the Census Bureau published its first separate Census of Religious Bodies in 1906 and published three more (these volumes are housed at Central Library).
 Section 221 of Title 13 of the U.S. Code now states "Notwithstanding any other provision of this title, no person shall be compelled to disclose information relative to his religious beliefs or to membership in a religious body."
 Nongovernmental groups do collect this data; one prominent example is the Pew Religious Landscape Study, opens a new window.

 However, the Census Bureau does collect economic data on places of worship as part of the annual series County Business Patterns, opens a new window, and houses of worship are searchable by their NAICS code, opens a new window.
-For example, Fulton County reports 474 religious organizations employing nearly 7,000 people.
+For example, Fulton County reports 494 religious organizations employing over 6,000 people.

 The Pledge of Allegiance.
 The early colonists imagined a government tolerant of many religions, but could not have imagined a government without any religion.
 Yet the Establishment Clause has been used to challenge such phrases as "In God We Trust" on coins and the phrase "Under God" in the Pledge of Allegiance, opens a new window.
 Very few people, if any, refuse to be paid in money that has the word "God" on it, but several people have challenged the mandate to repeat the phrase "under God" in the Pledge of Allegiance in schools.
 The Pledge of Allegiance was first published in a magazine called The Youth Companion on September 8, 1892, as part of the magazine's campaign to put American flags in every school in the country.
 It was written by a Christian socialist minister named Francis Julius Bellamy.
 In its original form, opens a new window, it read: